hydro-informatics/hydro-informatics.github.io/_build/html/_sources/documentation/documentation.md

 ### Troubleshooting

 Sure, your code is error-free and of course only the user makes mistakes.
-Show compassion and integrate specific *try*-*except* statements (more on the [*Python*<sup>basics</sup>](../jupyter/pyerror.html#try-except) page) in the source code, which point out possible error sources.
-These error (and maybe even warning) messages should all be listed in a *Troubleshooting* section of the code documentation.
+Show compassion and integrate specific {ref}`try-except` in the source code, which point out possible error sources.
+These error (and maybe even warning) messages should all be listed in a *Troubleshoot* section of the code documentation.
 Any source of error (message) should be documented regarding the following aspects:

 * Cause: Possible reasons for why an error occurs.
 * Remedy: Steps for troubleshooting an error.

 ### Contributing

 Your software is brilliant.
 To make the software even more brilliant, foolproof, and powerful, it is a great idea (actually: an absolute must) to get more authors on the development team.
 However, it is very likely that any other author has individual preferences when it comes to code standards.
 So make sure to set up clear rules for other contributors from the beginning.
-For example, define clear code conventions as explained on the [code style](../jupyter/pystyle) page.
+For example, define clear code conventions as explained in the {ref}`chpt-style` section.

 ## Markdown
 *Markdown* was created in 2004 and is a simple markup language that is intuitive and easy to learn.
-Markup languages structure the content of plain text documents regarding the way a document is displayed to end users (<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.richtext}}">rich text</a> format).
-Other popular markup languages are for example [*TeX*](https://en.wikipedia.org/wiki/TeX) and [*XML* (Extensible Markup Language)](https://en.wikipedia.org/wiki/XML). *Markdown* became a popular tool for writing syntactically distinguishable computer text that is then translated into <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.richtext}}">rich text</a>.
+Markup languages structure the content of plain text documents regarding the way a document is displayed to end users ({term}`Rich Text Format`).
+Other popular markup languages are for example [TeX](https://en.wikipedia.org/wiki/TeX) and [XML (Extensible Markup Language)](https://en.wikipedia.org/wiki/XML). *Markdown* became a popular tool for writing syntactically distinguishable computer text that is then translated into {term}`Rich Text Format` flavor.
 Here is an example how *Markdown* works:

 ````{tabbed} Raw Markdown